SGBC/course/docs/nbis_annotation/practical_session/practical2_sub_makerCompareAnnot.md

 ### Gene number

 As already seen previousy you can have a look at the statistics of an anntoation with the **gff3_sp_statistics.pl** script.
 As you will note, there are some differences - and of course, this is expected, since different approaches has been used to generate them.
 The EnsEMBL annotation is originally imported from FlyBase.
 Obviously, a lot of manual labor and much more data has been put into the FlyBase annotation - and this highlights a common limitation of any computational pipeline.
 You will simply never reach the same level of quality and detail as seen in a manually curated reference annotation.

 ### Comparison with another annotation

 We will compare the two anntation made with MAKER: the evidence one and the abinitio one.
 ```
+cd ~/annotation_course/practical2
+mkdir complement
+cd complement
+ln -s ../maker/maker_evidence/maker.gff maker_evidence.gff
+ln -s ../maker/maker_abinitio/maker.gff maker_abinitio.gff
 maker_checkFusionSplitBetweenTwoBuilds.pl --ref maker_evidence.gff --tar maker_abinitio.gff --out maker_evidence_compare_to_abinitio
 cat maker_evidence_compare_to_abinitio/resume.txt
 ```